 TrustedReviews has put together everything we’d love to see from Life is Strange Season 2 included all the info on its release date, gameplay, trailers, news and more.

-What is Life is Strange Season 2?
+Life is Strange Season 2 – What is it?

 DONTNOD Entertainment is yet to announce where Life is Strange Season 2 will take place or which characters it will follow.
 It remains unclear whether Max and Chloe will return, or if we’ll see a whole new cast of characters.